roppa/tdd-fundamentals/README.md

 # Javascript Test Driven Development for the real world

-Pre-requisites: working knowledge of javascript
+**Pre-requisites**: intermediate level of javascript and npm

-Goal: to create a working example of 'The Game of Life' by using Test Driven Techniques
+**Goal**: to create a working example of 'The Game of Life' by using Test Driven Techniques

-Purpose: to get a working understanding of tests, different types of tests, and test driven development
+**Purpose**: to get a working understanding of tests, different types of tests, and test driven development

-Tools: Node.js (> v8.4.0), an IDE such as VS Code, a Browser
+**Tools**: Node.js (> v8.4.0), an IDE such as VS Code, a modern Browser such as Chrome, Firefox, later version of IE

 ## Definitions